Colorado-State-University-CMB/shell-novice/_episodes/02-filedir.md

 illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

+<mark style="background-color: #CCFF00;">NOTE: we could compare the codespace filesystem with home directories and mark new figures</mark>
 On Nelle's computer, the filesystem looks like this:

 ![The file system is made up of a root directory that contains sub-directories